...

 We can quickly check that our target column, “Churn”, explaining if a customer left or not, is not very imbalanced.
 That means we have enough “yes” and “no” signals to train the model.

-It is interesting to see the distribution of some of the columns, like "monthly charges".
+It is interesting to see the distribution of some of the columns, like “monthly charges”.
 Most of our customers have monthly charges up to $28.
-Another customer group is centered around $80 / month.
+Another customer group is centred around $80 / month.

 Predicting Customer Churn is a great use case of binary machine learning classification